dbist/ansible-roles/README.md

 `ansible -i inventory.yml dev -a "hostname"`

 TODO:
-1. the Vagrant machine is provisioned with time not synchronized, update the role to keep time up to date
+1. the Vagrant machine is provisioned with time not synchronized, update the role to keep time up to date.